Emmanuelxsx/DevOps-Project/PROJECT 4/Project4.md

 `mysql>  CREATE USER 'test_user'@'%' IDENTIFIED WITH mysql_native_password BY 'PassWord.1';`

-Give this user permission over the `example_database` database:
+Next, give this user permission over the `example_database` database:

 `mysql> GRANT ALL ON example_database.* TO 'example_user'@'%';`